BarryWilliams/TIM/README.md

-# TIMmy - Trouble-Inflicted MiniApp
+# TIMmy - Troublesome Interactive MiniApp
 An app that fails

 ## Uses